The Coronavirus Job Retention Scheme (furlough) ended on 30 September 2021.

 However, when the grant reduced to 70% and 60% on 1 September and 1 October your employer had to top up to make this 80% of salary.

-Currently, you cannot do any work at all for your employer but you can receive training or carry out volunteering.
-On 1 July flexible furlough starts and your employer can bring you back to work on a part time basis and top up with the furlough grant.
+On 1 July flexible furlough was introduced so that your employer could bring you back to work on a part time basis and top up with the furlough grant.

 No. Emergency Volunteering Leave is unpaid although there may be some compensation for travel and subsistence.

 If you work for more than one employer you can receive up to 80% pay for each job.

 There is no obligation on your employer to offer you furlough leave.
 They may have work for you to do which can be done safely within the current guidelines.
 It is however permissible for an employee to move from SSP to furlough leave so it is an option which is available to your employer.